Materials-Consortia/OPTIMADE/optimade.rst

 Property Definitions
 ====================

-An OPTIMADE *Property Definition* defines a specific property, which will be referred to as *the defined property* throughout this appendix.
+An OPTIMADE *Property Definition* defines a specific property, which will be referred to as *the defined property* throughout this section.
 The definition uses a dictionary-based construct that, when represented in the JSON output format, is compatible with the JSON Schema standard (for more information, see `Property Definition keys from JSON Schema`_).
 The format of Property Definitions defined below allows nesting inner Property Definitions to define properties that are comprised by values organized in lists and dictionaries to arbitrary depth.